KaylaLu/Multi-Sound-Events-Localization-Detection-Based-on-Multi-Head-Self-Attention-CRNN/README.md

 ## Basic Information

-This is a Multi-Head Self-Attention CRNN designed for my final project, aligned with master dissertation, aiming to compete for DCASE2024 Task 3 SELD Problem.
-The code Repository is uploaded on Github.
+This is a Multi-Head Self-Attention CRNN designed for my final project, aligned with master dissertation, aiming to compete for DCASE2024 Task 3 SELD Problem (url{https://dcase.community/challenge2024/task-audio-and-audiovisual-sound-event-localization-and-detection-with-source-distance-estimation}).
+The code Repository is uploaded on Github (url{https://github.com/KaylaLu/Multi-Sound-Events-Localization-Detection-Based-on-Multi-Head-Self-Attention-CRNN}).

 * Author: Gening Lu
 *